Skip to main content

 New Painting of Assisi Basilica of Saint Francis

-By Italy, Architecture, Art and Faith, Commissions, Painting
+By Commissions, Painting, Architecture, Italy, Art and Faith

 In a similar way, I returned to the shapes and images from my time in Assisi many times.
 I felt a sense of mystery in the images of rhythms of dark and light.
 Through drawing and painting I explored the arches of an alleyway multiple times.
 For me it was not simple documentation of medieval architecture.
 To me these passageways were like my pilgrimages themselves -a path to something beyond what was visible.